 Rabies impacts the brain of animals, so they will be behaving oddly and certainly will be making questionable decisions.
 This includes things such as running around for no reason, exposing objects which are not harmful, depriving themselves, and showing no fear of being watched or assaulted by bigger predators.
 It is not uncommon for animals with rabies to show themselves in the start (if normally they’d conceal).
 An old wives tale is if you see among the aforementioned animals (cited in the first paragraph) walking round during daytime hours in the start, the chances are that they have rabies.

 Another tell-tale sign of rabies is the animals walking stride.
 It is not uncommon to notice an odd gait and at which they normally trip over themselves or drop down.

-If a rabid skunk comes in contact with you personally and scrapes, attacks, or bites your pet you should consult a doctor, Rat Control, or a vet.
+If a rabid skunk comes in contact with you personally and scrapes, attacks, or bites your pet you should consult a doctor, Raccoon Removal Palm Bay FL, or a vet.